solship/Pumpfun-Pumpswap-Raydium-Meteora-SmartContract/README.md

 **Telegram**: [@Tru3B1iss](https://t.me/Tru3B1iss)
 **X (Twitter)**: [@XTruebliss](https://x.com/XTruebliss)

+> Note: The frontend and backend components are developed and maintained privately.
+The complete implementation including Raydium and Meteora migration features, along with other detailed code, is reserved for private access.
+Please contact us for more information about the project's features and capabilities.

 ## Disclaimer

 This project is for educational and development purposes only.
 Users should conduct their own research and due diligence before interacting with any smart contracts.